Kingdom of Odoacer

-The Kingdom of Odoacer, officially known as the Kingdom of Italy (Latin: Regnum Italiae), was a barbarian kingdom (476–493), that came into existance with the deposition of the last Roman emperor Romulus Augustulus at the battle of Ravenna in 476.
+The Kingdom of Odoacer, officially known as the Kingdom of Italy (Latin: Regnum Italiae), was a barbarian kingdom (476–493) that was founded with the deposition of the last Western Roman emperor, Romulus Augustulus, at the Battle of Ravenna in 476.
 The battle resulted in the self-proclamation as Rex by Odoacer.
-The creation of the state traditionally marks the end of the Western Roman Empire.
-Odoacer's Kingdom lasted until the assassination of Odoacer by Theodoric the Great, after which he proclaimed himself king of Italy and began to reign over the Ostrogothic Kingdom.
+The creation of the kingdom traditionally marks the end of the Western Roman Empire.
+Odoacer's kingdom lasted until the assassination of Odoacer by Theodoric the Great, after which he proclaimed himself king of Italy and began to reign over the Ostrogothic Kingdom.

 Odoacer's rule

+In 476, Odoacer was proclaimed rex by his soldiers and dux Italiae by Emperor Zeno, initiating a new administrative era over Roman lands.
+He introduced a few important changes to the administrative system of Italy.
+At the beginning of his reign, he slew Count Bracila at Ravenna that he might inspire a fear of himself among the Romans.
 Although Odoacer ruled Italy, he styled himself as a client of the Eastern emperor Zeno.
-He was addressed by two titles, first as king (Latin: Rex), second as duce (Latin: Dux), the latter title granted by Zeno.
+He was addressed by two titles, first as king (Latin: Rex) and second as duce (Latin: Dux), the latter title granted by Zeno.
 In the sole surviving document from his chancery and by the consul Basilius, Odoacer used the title of king.
-Odoacer's rule over the Kingdom was managed with resumption of activities of the Roman Senate.
+Odoacer's rule over the kingdom was managed with the resumption of activities of the Roman Senate.
 Under the Kingdom, freedom of religion was granted to Pagans and Christians.

+Odoacer took many military actions to strengthen his control over Italy and its neighboring areas.
+He achieved a solid diplomatic coup by inducing the Vandal king Gaiseric to cede Sicily to him.
+Noting that Odoacar seized power in August 476, Gaiseric died in January 477, and the sea usually became closed to navigation around the beginning of November.
+This cession is dated by Cloves to September or October 476.
+When Julius Nepos was murdered by two of his retainers in his country house near Salona (9 May 480), Odoacer assumed the duty of pursuing and executing the assassins, and at the same time, established his own rule in Dalmatia.